HyberionBrew/f110_dope/README.md

 1) You will need a dataset, either create this by following the create_datatset notebook or get one from me.

-2) In explore_dataset notebook you can look at the data, some examples are there - however, to use the plotting utilities library you currently need tf - ups, need to change that.
+2) In explore_dataset notebook you can look at the data, some examples are there - however, to use the plotting utilities library you currently need tf (not in the conda env) - ups, need to change that.

 3) If you want to change a reward, the original reward is never overwritten, instead you set the flag --alternate_reward to true.
 Computing the alternate reward can like this (in the f1tenth_orl_dataset/f110_orl_dataset folder):
 `python relabel_reward.py --reward_config=reward_sparse.json --path=/home/fabian/msc/f110_dope/ws_release/datasets_1412.zarr`